davidonete/tiled_integration_plugin/tiled_integration_plugin.md

 * Fix to allow importing Tile Collisions from Tiled

 ## How to Use
-1. Purchase the plugin from the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/en-US/store) and install it into your Unreal Engine version via the Epic Games Launcher
+1.- Purchase the plugin from the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/en-US/store) and install it into your Unreal Engine version via the Epic Games Launcher.

-2. Create a new project or open an existing one and activate the plugin in Edit > Plugins > TiledIntegration.
+2.- Create a new project or open an existing one and activate the plugin in Edit > Plugins > TiledIntegration.
 You will have to restart Unreal Engine afterwards.

 ![Activate plugin](https://davidonete.github.io/assets/images/tiled_integration_plugin/activate_plugin.jpg)

-3. After restarting Unreal Engine, you should see a new icon on the toolbar next to the play button.
+3.- After restarting Unreal Engine, you should see a new icon on the toolbar next to the play button.

 ![New button](https://davidonete.github.io/assets/images/tiled_integration_plugin/new_button.jpg)

-4. If you click it it should open the Control Panel from where you will be able to manage the Tiled Resources.
+4.- If you click it it should open the Control Panel from where you will be able to manage the Tiled Resources.

 ![Control Panel](https://davidonete.github.io/assets/images/tiled_integration_plugin/control_panel.jpg)

-5. To get started simply click on the Import button at the bottom and look for a Tiled Tile Map or Tile Set.
+5.- To get started simply click on the Import button at the bottom and look for a Tiled Tile Map or Tile Set.
 It will ask you for the Tiled Tile Map or Tile Set to import.

 **Note:** The file to be imported must be saved as a JSON file in Tiled.